 One thing to note is that, despite having their own passports, most pets still aren't allowed to travel on their own!

-There are no requirements if you are taking your dog or cat to Ireland from the UK (or the Channel Islands or the Isle of Man) as long as you don't go outside those countries on your journey.
+There are no requirements if you are taking your dog or cat to the Channel Islands or the Isle of Man from mainland UK as long as you don't go outside those countries on your journey.

 Other countries are listed below: